TIO-IKIM/CellViT/README.md

 Pre-trained ViT models for training initialization can be downloaded here: [ViT-Models](https://drive.google.com/drive/folders/1zFO4bgo7yvjT9rCJi_6Mt6_07wfr0CKU?usp=sharing)
 Please check out the corresponding licenses before distribution and further usage!

+##### Steps
+The following steps are necessary for preprocessing:
+1. Prepare WSI with our preprocessing pipeline
+2. Run inference with the [`inference/cell_detection.py`](/cell_segmentation/inference/cell_detection.py) script

+Results are stored at preprocessing locations

-#### Preprocessing
+#### 1. Preprocessing
 In our Pre-Processing pipeline, we are able to extract quadratic patches from detected tissue areas, load annotation files (`.json`) and apply color normlizations.
 We make use of the popular [OpenSlide](https://openslide.org/) library, but extended it with the [RAPIDS cuCIM](https://github.com/rapidsai/cucim) framework for an x8 speedup in patch-extraction.
-The documentation for the preprocessing can be found [here](./docs/readmes/preprocessing.md).
+The documentation for the preprocessing can be found [here](/docs/readmes/preprocessing.md).

 Preprocessing is necessary to extract patches for our inference pipeline.
-We use squred patches of size 1024 pixels with an overlap of 64 px.
+We use squared patches of size 1024 pixels with an overlap of 64 px.

 **Please make sure that you select the following properties for our CellViT inference**
 | Parameter     	| Value 	|